qrawr/C/README.md

 ## 📚 What You’ll Find Here
 - 📝 Small practice programs in C
 - 📖 Exercises from my learning journey
-- ⚙️ Simple applications to understand the fundamentals
 - 🚀 Improvements over time as I get better

 ## 🎯 Purpose